Many Singapore Workers Suffering Major Stress About Work — Here’s What to Do

-Workers in Singapore are not having it all together and are showing signs of stress, according to a new research by Willis Towers Watson.
-Its 2017 Benefits Trends Survey found that almost half, or 44% of local employers identified stress as the number one health issue and as much as 60% admitted to having above average or high levels of stress about work.
+Workers in Singapore are not having it all together and are showing signs of stress about work, according to research.
+A 2017 Willis Towers Watson Benefits Trends Survey found that almost half (44%) of local employers identified stress as the number one health issue, and as much as 60% admitted their staff had above-average or high levels of stress about work.

-Despite all the findings, only 27% of employers are taking action to help their staff reduce stress about work.
-Apart from work related stress, findings worldwide showed that financial insecurity can also contribute to stress.
+Despite these findings, only 27% of employers are taking action to help their staff reduce stress about work.
+Apart from work-related stress, global findings show that financial insecurity also contributes heavily to stress.

 stress about work

-In another 2019 Cigna 360 Well-Being Survey, more than 90% of Singaporean workers surveyed (502 residents) reported feeling stress about work, a figure that’s much higher than the worldwide average of 84%.
+In a 2019 Cigna 360 Well-Being Survey, more than 90% of Singaporean workers surveyed (502 residents) reported feeling stress about work, a figure much higher than the worldwide average of 84%.

-Another survey from Qualtrics (6,000 full-time workers worldwide were surveyed, including a significant number in Singapore) finds that stress levels among employees in Singapore who are 55 and older are the highest (29%), followed by those between 35-44 years, as these are the ages where they enter more senior positions and take on more responsibilities.
+Another survey from Qualtrics of 6,000 full-time workers worldwide (including a significant number in Singapore) finds that stress levels among Singapore employees aged 55 and older are the highest (29%), followed by those between 35-44 years, as these are ages when more senior roles and responsibilities increase.

 Tips to Protect Yourself from Stress About Work

-There are many ways that you can do to reduce the impact of stress on your emotional health, improve your job satisfaction and increase your overall well-being in your work and personal life.
+There are many ways that you can reduce the impact of stress on your emotional health, improve your job satisfaction and increase your overall well-being in your work and personal life.

 Tell someone close to you, such as a family, a relative or a close friend about your problems or work-related stress.
 Letting it all out can give you sympathy and support, and can be a very effective way of helping you to reduce chronic stress at work or in your everyday life.
 That someone only have to be a good listener.